pauldeen79/DialogFramework/README.md

 # TODOs

-- Refactor Service into separate request handlers, and implement Mediatr.
 - Try to move interfaces from Abstractions to CodeGeneration, and remove references to Abstractions project.
 Use Domain implementations in signatures instead (inclusing enums, which need to be generated from Abstractions/CodeGeneration).